NUMtechnology/num-javascript-client/README.md

-# NUM JS Client
+# NUM Client

-A JS client for the NUM protocol.
+A TypeScript/JavaScript client for the NUM protocol.

 See the full [Specification](https://www.numprotocol.com/specification) at the [NUM Protocol Website](https://www.numprotocol.com) and the [Explainer](https://www.num.uk/explainer) for more information.